-If you have a tiny kitchen, you may be tempted to splurge on an intensive remodel.
-But before you knock down walls or ditch your 20-year-old fridge, consider a cheaper alternative: paint.
+If you have a tiny kitchen, you may be tempted to splurge on an intensive kitchen remodel.
+But before you knock down walls or ditch your 20-year-old fridge, consider a cheaper alternative: paint your kitchen.

 A quick coat of paint can transform the ambiance of a small kitchen, making it feel brighter and (dare we say?) more spacious.
 Simply put, a warm blue or antique white can add the oomph you’re looking for without breaking the bank.

 Here, we delve into five color trends and explore how they can work well for a smaller kitchen.

 It’s no secret that stark white walls make a room feel bigger, especially south-facing rooms with lots of natural light.
 Yet many homeowners steer away from this paint choice, writing it off as dull.
 So, how do you brighten up a kitchen without boring dinner guests?
 We have tips:

 You may also choose paint with an eggshell or satin finish.
 These glossy sheens reflect natural and artificial light, creating the illusion of more space.

 We get it—pink is a bold choice.
 But with some finesse, pink paint can work magic in tiny kitchens, adding comforting vibes to even the darkest of galleys.
 Still not convinced that your kitchen won’t look like something out of the Barbie Dreamhouse?
 Follow our guidelines for a positively-pink kitchen:

 For extra flair, incorporate gold drawer pulls and rose ceramic wall tiles.
 Floral chair cushions up the ante even more.